rocky-linux/documentation/docs/books/incus_server/02-zfs_setup.md

 # Chapter 2: ZFS setup

-Throughout this chapter you will need to be the root user or able to `sudo` to become root.
+Throughout this chapter, you must be the root user or able to `sudo` to become root.

-If you have already installed ZFS, this section will walk you through ZFS setup.
+If you have already installed ZFS, this section will walk you through the ZFS setup.

 ## Enabling ZFS and setting up the pool